How To Leaf Punch Like A Pro

 Our best advice is this: Make Smiling Leaves in places where it's allowed, on leaves that don't mind.

-If you still don’t feel great about making holes in a living leaf, pick one up off the ground.
+If you still don’t feel great about making holes in a living leaf, please pick one up off the ground.
 As long as it’s not too crumpled up and the edges haven’t curled, you’ll be able to create adorable little faces with ease.

 Enjoy your time outside.
 Don’t forget to share your #SmilingLeaves with us!